![]() |

 - Healthy fats (avocados, olive oil)

-Key Benefits for Heart Health:
+Key Benefits for Heart Health

-- The soluble fibers in oats and beans, and flaxseeds help lower LDL cholesterol levels that circulate in blood.
+- The soluble fibers in oats beans, and flaxseeds help lower LDL cholesterol levels that circulate in blood.

 - The blood pressure-regulating impact of potassium can be found in bananas and leafy greens, as well as other foods.